LautrecSec/LautrecSec/README.md

 </div>
 <br>

-👯 I’m looking to collaborate with passionate people on CTFs, Cloud Security, Application and AI Security <br><br>
+I’m looking to collaborate with passionate people who are into CTFs and AI Hacking/ Purple Teaming AI <br><br>